threefoldfoundation/tft-stellar/ThreeBotPackages/conversion-service/readme.md

 There is one actor with 2 methods.

 - `activate_account`: activates a Stellar account with a minimal balance.
-- `transfer_tokens`: transfer tokens from a TFChain address to a Stellar address.
+- `migrate_tokens`: migrate tokens from a TFChain address to a Stellar address.
 This includes unlocked and locked tokens.
 Locked tokens will be held in escrow accounts.
 This function returns the unlock transactions that come with these escrow accounts.

 ## Notes